 The SortalGI Grasshopper plug-in encapsulates the SortalGI shape grammar interpreter and makes part of its functionality available within Grasshopper.
 It supports the specification and application of both parametric and non-parametric shape rules and the generation of single or multiple (in parallel or sequence) rule application results.
 The latest version of the SortalGI Grasshopper plug-in supports points, line segments, plane segments, circles, ellipes, (circular) arcs and quadratic bezier curves, labelled points and descriptions, in 2D or 3D.
 Emergence is naturally supported.

 The SortalGI Grasshopper plug-in is made available as a .zip file.
-After unzipping it, you will find a folder containing the following components: a sortal-setup folder, a components folder, a sample folder and a PDF document explaining the installation process.
+After unzipping it, you will find a folder containing the following components: a sortal-setup folder, a components folder, a sample folder and a PDF user manual.

 - The sortal-setup folder contains a setup batch file and a number of support packages, including the SortalGI (Python) library.

 - The components folder contains the Grasshopper user objects that give access to (part of) the functionality of the SortalGI (Python) sortal grammar interpreter.

 - The sample folder offers a few demonstrations of the use of the SortalGI Grasshopper plug-in.

 - "SortalGI plug-in user manual 05.pdf" provides information on the plug-in, installation instructions for Windows, explanation on all of the components and their usage, and detailed information on specifying descriptions.

 The installation involves two steps.
 The first step is the installation of the SortalGI library, the second step is the installation of the SortalGI plug-in user objects.
 These steps are also explained in the "SortalGI plug-in user manual 05.pdf".